fmy-xfk/StationBuilder/readme.md

 ![rail_builder_gui](imgs/rail_builder_gui.png)

 ## Development Plan
 As most function of this mod requires Minecraft Transit Railway (MTR), the mod currently will not support higher version than MTR does.
-This mod currently only supports 1.20.4 for Fabric, but work will be done in recent future in the following sequence:
+This mod currently only supports 1.20.4 and 1.20.1 for Fabric (version 1.20 may use the jar of 1.20.1, but bugs may exist), but work will be done in recent future in the following sequence:

 1. Allow the Rail Builder to work without MTR.